achang93/UCSC_Location_Busy_Tracker/README.md

 It has a UI for ease of use; just click on the location and get the most recent data.

 # Directions:
-- Clone this git into your folder
+- Go to terminal and clone this git into your folder and type in the command below
 -     git clone git@github.com:achang93/UCSC_Location_Busy_Tracker.git
 - Go to terminal
   - Make sure pip3 is installed already